101 Cooking For Two

 Store leftovers in an airtight container:

-Reheating: If frozen, thaw first, then reheat in an oven or an air fryer.
-A microwave may be used, but it may affect the texture.
+• Reheat: Thaw if frozen, then reheat in the oven or air fryer.
+The microwave works, but it softens the skin.

 Why use a rack for baking chicken drumsticks?